 using namespace std;

 Also, a side effect of dropping support for the old Extended Embedded C++ STL is that STL can only reside in the default memory and operate on default pointers.
-For more information, have a look in the C/C++ Development Guide for ARM, chapter “Porting code from EC++ or EEC++."
+For more information, have a look in the C/C++ Development Guides, chapter “Porting code from EC++ or EEC++" in the user guides.